 - The results of data analyses.
 These analyses covered a broad range of topics including the state's demography, economy, and higher education infrastructure.
 The data were used to place Vermont in a national and international context and to highlight regional differences within the state.
 The key findings of these analyses are presented in a subsequent section of this report and additional data charts are presented in an appendix. - 2.
 A review of documents prepared by numerous groups that have grappled with the issues facing VSC and have proposed solutions to those issues. - 3.
-Interviews with numerous individuals and groups including all public higher education institution presidents, VSC System Office Chancellor and senior staff, selected VSC Board members, representatives of executive branch agencies, faculty members, employers, and others.
-These interviews shaped the early draft of the report. - 3.4.
-Subsequent to the release of the initial report, fFocus group conversations were held with employers, educators, (including faculty and staff representatives and union
+Interviews with numerous individuals and groups including all public higher education institution presidents, VSC System Office Chancellor and senior staff, selected VSC Board members, representatives of executive branch agencies, faculty members, employers, and others. - 4.
+Focus group conversations held with employers, educators (including faculty and staff representatives and union leaders), leaders in other executive branch agencies, and civic leaders in order to gather additional input.1